limanup/Android-Composer/README.md

 # ANDROID COMPOSER

 ## App Overview
 Android Composer is an app which finds multiple random short audio clips from the open internet and concatenates them to produce a new music piece.
 The app aims to provide creative ideas in music composition for professional composers.
+The app is built with Kotlin, and utilizes LiveData and ViewModel to manage data among multiple activities and fragments.

 ## Video Demo
 [Android Composer](https://youtu.be/BDDbA1enK_c)